 In order to win seats at the national level, we have to cultivate and support good Democratic candidates at the state level.
 The Democrats have neglected state races, which leaves us with few good national candidates, making it hard or impossible for us to win those races.
 We need to focus on sub-national races and candidates in order to grow the pipeline for national office.

 3. Democrats need to donate more money

-Republicans outspend Democrats on state elections by a ratio of four to one.
+Republicans outspend Democrats on state elections by a ratio of three to one.
 Money is the single most important factor that will determine whether a candidate will succeed, especially early in the campaign, and a donation goes much further for a candidate with a small budget than a national candidate.
 If you can, open up your checkbook.